sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 If one of your substitution tags wasn't replaced during a send, make sure that there is a value associated with that substitution tag.
 Search for the email address of the recipient that received the faulty email and double check the value of a custom field you may have used.
 You should also make sure that you spelled the substitution tag correctly when building the campaign.

 {% anchor h3 %}
-Why aren't my substitution tags weren't replaced in my test send?
+Why aren't my substitution tags replaced in my test send?
 {% endanchor %}

 The Send Test feature doesn't replace any substitution tags - it is only intended to show you how your campaign will be rendered in different email inboxes.